Hal Junior: The Secret Signal

 First sentence: I was originally tracked as a Breeder.

-ple displays white type against a black background.
+The online sample displays white type against a black background.
 Poe's eyeballs throbbed by the end of the first paragraph.
 Fortunately, a more readable version can be sampled on all the varieties of Magick E-reader.

 That jumpy typeface was the only thing Poe could find to complain about.
 Blaine deftly establishes an engaging main character and an interesting dystopia.
 This world might remind you of The Handmaid's Tale, Never Let Me Go, The Giver, and Brave New World.
 Those are all fine company, and Poe anticipates another absorbing read here.